dreamforce16/df16workshops/content/workshop/suggestion-box/index.md

   ```html
   <c:SuggestionList />
   ```

 You can see how the application looks by clicking on the **Preview** button, the first button in the application bundle.

 #### Code highlights:
+* The controller assigned to the component refers to the server-side controller SuggestionController
+* This component catches the SKChange Event and handles it with the ``` <aura:handler> ``` tag triggering the client-side controller function *searchKeyChange*
+* The suggestions attribute is defined to hold the list of suggestion objects returned from the server
+* The init handler is defined to execute some code when the component is initialized
+* ```<aura:iteration>``` is used to iterate through the list of suggestions and create an ``` <li> ``` for each suggestion
+* The ``` <a href="{! '#suggestion/' + suggestion.Id }"> ``` anchor tag around the suggestion data is defined to set the page hashtag to #suggestion/ followed by the suggestion id.
+The SuggestionDetails component will use this hashtag to display suggestion details every time an employee selects a suggestion from the list
 * We get the value of the searchKey and then invoke findByName() method in the SuggestionController Apex class
 * A callback is used here as the call to the server is an asynchronous call.
 When this call returns some value, we assign the list of suggestions returned by findByName() to the component's suggestions attribute.